 Broiler production remains constant at around 2 million broilers every week.
 Demand for poultry has gained from the shift away from foodservice towards the main retailers in 2020 due to Covid restrictions.
 This demand has led to increased demand from retailers, to the countries three broiler processors, but unfortunately price sensitivity has not seen this increased demand be transformed into increased production or improved chicken wholesale prices as yet.
 The IFA Poultry Committee will undertake a mission to engage with all retailer players and processors to attempt to pressurise the market to transform this increased consumer demand into actual increased throughput and margins for broiler farmers.

 Following 14 confirmed outbreaks of LPAI, in the Co Monaghan region, circa 550,000 laying hens were culled in March-May 2020.
 This left a shortfall of eggs on the Irish market.
 The increase in retail demand combined with this shortfall has created a perfect storm in the table egg market.
 The main egg packers are importing Northern Irish eggs to cover the shortfall of Irish eggs.
-These egg all meet the Lion Standard and have been temporarily approved to be sold in Bord Bia Quality assured packs from Irish packers, in order to hold retail markets.
-Restocking of many of the culled hen laying houses is now almost fully complete.
+Imported eggs that met a similar quality assurance standard as the Bord Bia Sustainable Egg Assurance Scheme (SEAS), are allowed to temporarily be imported and packed by Bord Bia approved egg packers in order to hold retail markets.

 The IFA Egg Committee, part of the IFA Poultry Committee, has a job of work to carry out in the immediate weeks to ensure that all Irish retailers reaffirm their 100% commitment to Bord Bia Quality Assured eggs as soon as possible.